ynhi27/ynhi27/README.md

 - 🔭 I’m currently working on ...
 --!>
 - 🌱 I’m currently learning at UCI - Donald Bren School <br>
-- 👯 I’m looking to collaborate on any project for entry level.
+- 👯 I’m looking to collaborate on any project for entry level. <br>
 <!--
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 --!>
-- 📫 How to reach me: my email in my profile
+- 📫 How to reach me: my email in my profile <br>
-- 😄 Pronouns: she/her
+- 😄 Pronouns: she/her <br>
 <!--
 - ⚡ Fun fact: ...
 --!>